simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 **`optimizer_params={'lr': 0.00002}`**

 - lr is the learning rate, controlling how large each weight update is.
-- 0.00002 is small learning rate, I didn’t want to take too much away form what the model has learnt already.
+- 0.00002 is small learning rate, I didn’t want to take too much away from what the model has learnt already.

 **`use_amp=True`**

-- Added top speed up training, instead of using full float 32 uses float 16 to reduce memory usage for GPU.
+- Added to speed up training, instead of using full float 32 uses float 16 to reduce memory usage for GPU.

 #### **Step 7: Quick Assessment of Results**